notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ### Signing and verification functionalities

-From the software producer's perspective, signing a software artifact is the way to prevent tampering and ensure authenticity of the artifact.
+From the software producer's perspective, signing a software artifact enables their consumers to detect tampering and ensure authenticity of the artifact.
 Signing software can also increase trust when distributing software artifacts to consumers.
 Notary Project provides the following core capabilities for the signing experience:

-- Sign artifacts using signing keys stored securely in a key management system (KMS).
+- Sign artifacts using signing keys stored securely in a key management system (KMS) or a signing service.
 See the available plugins in the section [Extensibility: plugin support for Notation](#extensibility-plugin-support-for-notation)
 - Sign artifacts as well as list and inspect signatures stored in OCI-compliant registries
     - Compliant with [`image-spec v1.0.2`](https://github.com/opencontainers/image-spec/tree/v1.0.2)
     - Compliant with [`distribution-spec v1.0.1`](https://github.com/opencontainers/distribution-spec/tree/v1.0.1)